peichi-ho/Coursify/README.md

 # Coursify

-Coursify is a student-centered course learning platform that integrates course discussions, note sharing, and peer-to-peer note trading to enhance collaborative learning.
+Coursify is a student-centered course learning platform that integrates course discussions, note sharing, smart reminder, and peer-to-peer note trading to enhance collaborative learning.

 ---